B2B Platform Free Trial: 6 Things You Must Evaluate

 The world of shopping for a B2B eCommerce platform may be the only universe where Yoda is wrong.
 A recent TrustRadius survey revealed that 29.6% of B2B customers consider free trials the most influential resource during purchase research.
 For wholesalers, these aren’t half-hearted attempts.
 Instead, they’re essential evaluation periods, helping you test a platform before you put your money on the line.

-Some platforms offer a 7-day trial, basically a sprint.
+Some wholesale platforms offer a 7-day trial, basically a sprint.
 Others stretch it to 30 days or more, which can stall your decision-making.
 The truth?
 Most B2B scenarios need more than a quick test drive, so trial duration matters.
 Check if it’s long enough to evaluate the platform within your usual workflow.
 Specifically:

 - Can you run real use cases like importing product data, creating variants, and placing test orders?